-that subset of cases decided by the High Court in the application of legal principle identified by the Court as being derived from the Australian Constitution.
-That definition is framed deliberately to take in a wider category of cases than those simply involving matters within the constitutional description of 'a matter arising under this Constitution or involving its interpretation.
+that subset of cases decided by the High Court in the application of legal principle identified by the Court as being derived from the Australian Constitution ...
+That definition is framed deliberately to take in a wider category of cases than those simply involving matters within the constitutional description of 'a matter arising under this Constitution or involving its interpretation'.

-Our only amendment to this statement as a classificatory tool has been to additionally include any matters before the Court involving questions of purely State or territory constitutional law.
+Our only amendment to this statement as a classificatory tool has been to additionally include any matters before the Court involving questions of purely state or territory constitutional law.
 In 2011, there were, however, no such cases.

 In determining which cases are properly classified as 'constitutional', the extent to which such issues are central to the resolution of the matter is generally not a consideration - an approach we have explained in an earlier study.
-This means that the figures pertaining to 'constitutional matters' result from a generously applied and inclusive criteria rather than one which might narrow the field based on some subjective additional criterion based upon our own sense of the relative importance of
+This means that the figures pertaining to 'constitutional matters' result from a generously applied and inclusive criterion rather than one which might narrow the field based on some additional subjective assessment of the relative importance of the constitutional questions.